tradingAI/proto/README.md

 # Introduction

-It is the repository for common Protocol Buffer files shared within the InferVision company.
+It is the repository for common Protocol Buffer files shared within the tradingAI.

 # Build for Go